Baby Not Crawling Or Pulling Up At 10 Months—What To Do? | Essential Steps Now

 Certain toys stimulate movement patterns linked directly to crawling and standing:

-- Crawl tunnels: Encourages forward movement through fun exploration.
+• Crawl tunnels: Encourage forward movement through fun exploration.

-- Soft blocks: Stacking blocks encourages fine motor skills alongside gross motor development.
+• Soft blocks: Stacking and grasping blocks encourage fine motor skills alongside gross motor play.

 Choosing age-appropriate toys that promote active engagement rather than passive entertainment makes all the difference in fostering physical skills naturally.